LaceyDelaney/cicd-3120-bargaisabelle/README.md

 - Project Overview
 - Run Project Locally
   - how you installed docker + dependencies (WSL2, for example)
+    - sudo apt install docker.io
   - how to build the container
+    -
   - how to run the container
   - how to view the project (open a browser...go to ip and port...)

-## Part 2 - GitHub Actions and DockerHub
+### Part 2 - GitHub Actions and DockerHub

 - Update `README.md` in main folder of your repo to include: